thecmdrunner/quick-vm/docs/diy-vm.md

   1. [SomeOrdinaryGamers' Single GPU Passhrough Video (NVIDIA)](https://youtube.com/watch?v=BUSrdUoedTo)
   2. [joeknock90 central repository](https://github.com/joeknock90/Single-GPU-Passthrough)

+> NOTE: Before you passthrough your GPU, make sure you enable your integrated graphics and set it to default in UEFI/Coreboot first, or else you won't be able to view your Linux Host.

 ### If you are lucky enough to have 2 discrete GPUs, check out:

   1. [Level1Tech's GPU Passthrough Guide](https://www.youtube.com/watch?v=aLeWg11ZBn0)